Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

 * Bigger screen
 * Different navigation buttons
-* internal battery
+* Internal battery
-* battery charging circuitry
+* Battery charging circuitry
-* better internal Speaker integration
+* Better internal Speaker integration

 Note: _There is also an hybrid H1 / H2 model, called the 2020 H1 Model, which is an H1 but with a bigger screen._